 ALA Leadership Institute: Leading to the Future

-100% of attendees rated the 2014 ALA Leadership Institute a “very positive” experience—the top rating possible!
+Nearly 100% of attendees rated the 2015 ALA Leadership Institute a “very positive” experience—the top rating possible!
 “This was the best professional development I have had related to leadership!
 The leaders were very knowledgeable and guided us in making our own decisions as they related to our personal situations.”

 The American Library Association (ALA) Leadership Institute is a unique 4-day immersive leadership development program for future library leaders.
-The 2015 institute will be led again by past ALA President Maureen Sullivan and ACRL Content Strategist Kathryn Deiss.
+The 2016 institute will be led again by past ALA President Maureen Sullivan and library and leadership consultant Kathryn Deiss.

 The institute will include a structured learning track and the opportunity for individual development.

 The 2016 ALA Leadership Institute will take place August 8-12 at the Eaglewood Resort, Itasca, Illinois.
 Inclusion in the institute is by online application only.
 Applicants may nominate themselves or be nominated by their employer.
 The institute will be limited to 40 participants.
 Application deadline is April 15.